 A rare occurring condition requiring urgent immediate medical attention is called Cauda Equina Syndrome.
 Cauda Equina Syndrome presents as one or a combination of the following symptoms.
 Most commonly these symptoms develop suddenly and may worsen rapidly, within hours or days.
 However some people develop symptoms gradually.
 This condition can occur at any time, before or after injectional or surgical treatment.

-Saddle Anaesthesia • Loss of feeling between the legs • Numbness in or around the back passage and/or genitals • Inability to feel the toilet paper when wiping • Bladder disturbance • Inability to urinate (pass water) • Difficulty initiating urination (urinary hesitancy) • Loss of sensation when you pass urine. • Inability to stop or control urination (incontinence) • Loss of the full bladder sensation • Bowel disturbance • Inability to stop a bowel movement (incontinence) • Constipation • Loss of sensation when passing a bowel motion. • Inability to achieve an erection or ejaculate (Males) • Loss of sensation during intercourse
+This requires immediate attendance of your local Accident and Emergency Department for treatment: saddle Anaesthesia • Loss of feeling between the legs • Numbness in or around the back passage and/or genitals • Inability to feel the toilet paper when wiping • Bladder disturbance • Inability to urinate (pass water) • Difficulty initiating urination (urinary hesitancy) • Loss of sensation when you pass urine. • Inability to stop or control urination (incontinence) • Loss of the full bladder sensation • Bowel disturbance • Inability to stop a bowel movement (incontinence) • Constipation • Loss of sensation when passing a bowel motion. • Inability to achieve an erection or ejaculate (Males) • Loss of sensation during intercourse

-What to Know and Do Before the Procedure:

-If you are coming for a procedure as an outpatient or day case under local anaesthetic, have a light breakfast or lunch and take any regular medication you usually would take but avoid taking anti-inflammatory medications such as Ibuprofen, Nurofen, Naproxen, Aspirin on the day of the procedure.
+What to Know and Do Before the Procedure: If you are coming for a procedure as an outpatient or day case under local anaesthetic, have a light breakfast or lunch and take any regular medication you usually would take but avoid taking anti-inflammatory medications such as Ibuprofen, Nurofen, Naproxen, Aspirin on the day of the procedure.
+Please advise the Consultant of ALL medications you are taking.
 Avoid alcohol the evening before and on the day of the procedure.
+Make sure that all nail products are removed from your ring finger otherwise we cannot monitor you during the procedure

-If you are having your procedure under light sedation or under a light General Anaesthetic (GA), please discuss this with the Consultant Anaesthetist well in advance of the procedure.
+If you are having your procedure at the Wellington Hospital under light sedation or under a light General Anaesthetic (GA), please discuss this with the Consultant Anaesthetist well in advance of the procedure.
 You will be required to be nil by mouth and will be allowed to drink up to a certain time before the procedure.